flametong/Location-Tracker-/README.md

 # Location-Tracker-
-This is my sample test project with a location tracker service on Android.
+This is my simple test Android project with a location tracker service in Kotlin.
+Technological stack:
+-MVP
+-Dagger 2
+-Coroutines
+-Firebase (Auth and Cloud Firestore)
+-Room
+-WorkManager